TheRambotnic/doomlauncher-mod-pack/README.md

 # Doom Launcher Mods Package
 This is a personal repository, and its contents are intended to help you and/or my future self to set up Doom mods and IWADs to run with Doom Launcher via Steam.
 It includes all the necessary folder structure, custom configuration files and database to get them working.
 It DOES NOT INCLUDE the Doom Launcher, source ports or any mod files!
 However, the provided SQLite database file already has a few of those that I've setup personally.

-Below is a step-by-step tutorial on how to get Doom Launcher to work with the Steam version of [DOOM (1993)](https://store.steampowered.com/app/2280/DOOM_1993/).
+Below is a step-by-step tutorial on how to get Doom Launcher to work with the Steam version of [DOOM + DOOM II](https://store.steampowered.com/app/2280/DOOM__DOOM_II/).

 ## Setting up Doom Launcher
-**1.** Download the ZIP version of [Doom Launcher](https://github.com/nstlaurent/DoomLauncher), go to Steam, right click `DOOM (1993) > Manage > Browse local files` and extract the files inside of it.
+**1.** Download the ZIP version of [Doom Launcher](https://github.com/nstlaurent/DoomLauncher), go to Steam, right click `DOOM + DOOM II > Manage > Browse local files` and extract the files inside of it.

-**2.** Download the contents of this repository and place them inside of DOOM (1993)'s folder from Step 1.
+**2.** Download the contents of this repository and place them inside of DOOM + DOOM II's folder from Step 1.

 **3.** Download your source port of choice, open the `Sourceports` folder of this repository, create a new folder with the name of the source port and extract its files inside of it.
 * I've setup my Doom Launcher to work with [GZDoom](https://zdoom.org/downloads), [VKDoom](https://vkdoom.org/download) and [DSDA-Doom](https://github.com/kraflab/dsda-doom).
 As such, the `DoomLauncher.sqlite` file will already have my own configurations for those three.
 If you're not using any of these, you can delete the folders that came with this repository.